pgailinas/videoqa-representation-comparison/docs/index.md

 ## Project Overview

-This project investigates baseline, Retrieval-Augmented Generation (RAG), and iterative RAG workflows for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and pretrained multimodal foundation models.
+This project investigates self-supervised representation learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and the Qwen2-VL-7B multimodal foundation model.

-Rather than training a new VideoQA model from scratch, the project evaluates how retrieval-augmented evidence selection and iterative evidence refinement influence VideoQA performance when using a fixed multimodal foundation model.
-Qwen2-VL-7B serves as the common VideoQA foundation model across all experimental workflows, allowing performance differences to be attributed to retrieval and evidence-refinement strategies rather than model architecture.
+Rather than training a new VideoQA model from scratch, the project evaluates how different video representations influence downstream VideoQA performance.
+The study compares pretrained video representations with latent representations learned through self-supervised autoencoder training while maintaining a fixed VideoQA model across all experiments.

+Qwen2-VL-7B serves as the common VideoQA inference model, allowing performance differences to be attributed primarily to the quality of the underlying video representations rather than changes in model architecture.

-The framework processes raw videos into sampled frames, clips, evidence metadata, embedding representations, and searchable vector indexes.
-Comparative experiments evaluate baseline inference, single-pass RAG, and iterative retrieval refinement workflows to measure the impact of retrieved video evidence on answer quality, reasoning accuracy, and execution latency.
+The framework processes raw videos into structured evidence segments that are used for representation learning, feature extraction, evidence retrieval, and VideoQA experimentation.
+Comparative experiments evaluate baseline inference, pretrained video representations, and autoencoder-based latent representations to measure their impact on answer quality, reasoning performance, representation efficiency, and execution latency.

-The repository provides a reproducible notebook-driven research environment using public VideoQA datasets, modular AI workflows, and configurable multimodal components suitable for research experimentation and future IEEE-style publication development.
+The repository provides a reproducible notebook-driven research environment using public VideoQA datasets, self-supervised learning techniques, modular AI workflows, and configurable multimodal components suitable for research experimentation and future IEEE-style publication development.

 ## Motivation and Research Problem